 Entertain a Leaf

-While you can opt for the popular drop-in leaf, a dining table with a butterfly leaf offers the convenience of self-storage.
+While you can opt for the popular drop-in leaf, an option with a butterfly leaf offers the convenience of self-storage.

 With not one but two separate drop-in leaves, our Moriville counter height dining table entertains plenty of possibilities.